 "We continuously train new models to add new AI attributes, and to improve the accuracy and specificity of the existing ones.
 We aim to stay at forefront of the latest academic research in our field, and innovate new architectures and algorithms to provide the most accurate and comprehensive geospatial intelligence data — to me, that’s just improving our intelligence.
 We also rigorously evaluate our AI models to make sure there’s no attribute regress over time or in different model releases, as our aim is to always provide the most accurate geospatial intelligence.”

 Nearmap spans far and wide.
-We cover 80% of the U.S. population and we cover major metro areas in Canada, Australia and New Zealand, too.
+We cover 90% of Australia’s population, 80% of the U.S. population and we cover major metro areas in Canada and New Zealand too.
 Though beyond our coverage, there are systems, processes and people that process the petabytes of data that move through our labs, and deliver the most up-to-date, high-resolution imagery to you — our customers.